DexterCosmos/Car_sales_price/README.md

 # Dashboard

-Interactive Dashboard: Visualizing Car Sales Data
-This section showcases the interactive dashboard created for visualizing and exploring the car sales data.
+Interactive Dashboard: Visualizing Automobile Sales Data This section showcases the interactive dashboard created for visualizing and exploring the car sales data.
 The dashboard offers an intuitive interface for users to gain insights and make data-driven decisions.

-Description: The interactive dashboard is designed to provide a comprehensive view of the car sales dataset.
+Description: The interactive dashboard is designed to provide a comprehensive view of the Automobile sales dataset.
 It allows users to explore various aspects of the data, such as sales trends, price analysis, geographical distribution, and more.

 <div>